 UH will conduct inspections at least once in the fall semester and once in the spring semester and reserves the right to conduct more frequent inspections as necessary.
 At least one resident of each apartment or room should be present for the inspection.
 The inspection will include a thorough evaluation of all areas of the apartment or room.
 An RA and at least one other UH staff member will be present.
 Repairs or replacement of damaged items as well as charges or judicial action may result from these inspections.

-All residents have access to a high speed internet connection in their residence hall room and will receive information about connecting their computer during check-in.
+All residents have access to an internet connection in their residence hall room and will receive information about connecting their computer during check-in.
 Speeds in some areas may be affected by the volume of users and on-line gaming.
 Personal routers may also negatively affect the network and are prohibited.

 UH and Southern Utah University assumes no responsibility for loss of (or damage to) clothing, valuables, money, or other personal property from fire, theft, malfunction of mechanical equipment, water damage, or other causes.
 Each resident is encouraged to confirm that his/her family’s homeowner’s insurance policy covers student housing or look into renter’s insurance available through most major insurance carriers.